BoSen29/7TD/README.md

 ![Emotes at work](https://github.com/BoSen29/7TD/blob/main/emote.png?raw=true)

-The emote repository is managed my BoSen and Drachir.
+The emote repository is managed by BoSen and Drachir.

 ## Installation
 - Close the game